hyperledger-labs/fabric-ansible-collection/README.md

-# ansible-collection
+# Hyperledger Fabric Ansible Collection

-The IBM Blockchain Platform provides advanced tooling that allows you to quickly build, operate & govern and grow blockchain networks.
-It uses Hyperledger Fabric, the open source, industry standard for enterprise blockchain.
-It also helps you to deploy Hyperledger Fabric networks anywhere, either to cloud or on-premises, using Kubernetes.

-This Ansible collection, provided as part of the IBM Blockchain Platform, enables you to automate the building of Hyperledger Fabric networks.
+Hyperledger Fabric is an open source, industry standard, blockchain technology that allows you to build, operate & govern and grow enterprise blockchain networks.
+This Ansible collection enables you to automate the building of Hyperledger Fabric networks.

 *Please Note* the main branch is now set to `2.0.0-beta`, the `release-1.2` branch is available.
 If you build a local copy of Ansible for production, please work from the `release-1.2` branch.